SciDAS/slurm-in-docker/README.md

 ## Usage

-An example [docker-compose.yml](docker-compose.yml) is provided that builds and deploys the diagramed topology (`-d` is used to daemonize the call).
+An example [docker-compose.yml](docker-compose.yml) file is provided that builds and deploys the diagramed topology (`-d` is used to daemonize the call).

 ```
 docker-compose up -d